-This report provides a high level summary of relevant housing related data for the Electoral Area E. The purpose of this report is to establish a baseline understanding of housing needs in the Electoral Area prior to the development of full housing needs reports following the completion of the community engagement tasks as part of this project.
+This Housing Needs Report provides a detailed assessment of relevant housing related data for Electoral Area E. The purpose of this report is to establish an understanding of housing needs in the Electoral Area prior to the development of future policy considerations.

-Recognizing that the 2016 Census data used throughout this report is already somewhat dated, particularly for a region with a largely cyclical economy, this information nonetheless remains as the most reliable data available for the purposes of this type of reporting, as it is collected only through Statistics Canada's Census.
-The legislative requirements require that it be used in British Columbia Housing Needs Assessments.
-In order to address this limitation, the future needs projections and engagement sections are intended to ensure that a more current snapshot of needs and issues is captured.
-Over time, as future Housing Needs Assessments are produced, this tool and approach will be important to be able to track trends in the Census data and qualitative data collected through engagement.
-This report is intended to provide a baseline against which to assess changes.
+Recognizing that the 2016 Census data used throughout this report is already somewhat dated, particularly for a region with a largely cyclical economy, this information nonetheless remains the most reliable data available for the purposes of this type of reporting, as it is collected only through Statistics Canada's Census.
+The legislative requirements stipulate the use of census data in British Columbia Housing Needs Reports.
+This data is supplemented by more recent data from sources such as Canada Mortgage and Housing Corporation and BC Housing, as well as feedback collected from residents and stakeholders in the community.
+Report updates are required every five years and can be used to monitor trends.